PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 >[!NOTE]
 >Uninstalling dependencies automatically will be something to consider in the future.

+### PowerShellGallery status

+Upon failure to connect to PSGallery, the cmdlets should retrieve status from a well known REST API and return a more descriptive error message to the user.

 ## Alternate Proposals and Considerations

 This RFC does not cover the module authoring experience on publishing a cross-platform